Livin it up! The big travel hacking payoff

 The room was great and the hotel had a nice gym, hot tub, sauna, and a terrific location.

 I was able to walk out of this hotel any time of day onto Reforma Street which is gorgeous and runs through the heart of the city.
 I took long and short walks into many of the best neighborhoods in the city.
 I never had any safety issues.

-So, to recap: I flew United business class from Newark to Cabo where I started my trip in a 5 star hotel with a private plunge pool with a private tunnel inside a mountain.
+So, to recap: I flew United business class from Newark to Cabo where I started my trip in a 5-star hotel with a private plunge pool and a private tunnel inside a mountain.
 I arrived and departed that hotel on a public bus.
-I followed that up with several 3 star hotels and an economy flight to Mexico City.
-My last 5 days were spent at the 4 star Marriott where I got some amazing free perks from my Marriott status.
+I followed that up with several 3-star hotels and an economy flight to Mexico City.
+My last five days were spent at the 4-star Marriott where I got some amazing free perks from my Marriott status.
 Mexico turned out to be better than expected and Mexico City is undoubtedly one of the most underrated cities in the world.

 Let's go over the costs:

 Flight (Business Class) one-way to Cabo: $453 - $450 United credit from credit card airline reimbursements ($250 used from Amex Hilton Aspire & $200 used from Citibank Prestige) - Total = $3.00

 3 Nights at Waldorf Pedregal - $0 (3 free night certificates used from Hilton Amex credit cards & $125 used on food/drinks from Amex Aspire resort credit)

 2 Nights at Hyatt Place Los Cabos - 5000 hyatt points + $110

 Uber to Hotel - $11

 4 nights at Holiday Inn Buenavista - 35.000 IHG points